MicrosoftDocs/windows-dev-docs/hub/powertoys/always-on-top.md

 ---
 title: PowerToys Always on Top utility for Windows
-description: A system-wide utility for Windows that allows you to pin windows to the top of your screen. ms.date: 04/19/2023 ms.topic: article
+description: A system-wide utility for Windows that allows you to pin windows to the top of your screen. ms.date: 08/03/2023 ms.topic: article
 no-loc: [PowerToys, Windows, Always on Top, Win]
 ---

 # Always on Top utility

-A system-wide utility for Windows that allows you to pin windows to the top of all your windows.
+A system-wide utility for Windows to pin windows above other windows.

 ![AlwaysOnTop screenshot.](../images/pt-always-on-top.png)